jcbnlsn/KeyboardEventsPlugin/README.md

 ### **Gotchas**
 You need to set spell checking and auto-correction after creating your text boxes.
-When calling keyboardEvents.setSpellCheckingType or keyboardEvents.setAutocorrectionType the type will be set on all instances of the text boxes in your view.
+When calling keyboardEvents.setSpellCheckingType or keyboardEvents.setAutocorrectionType the type will be set on all instances of the text boxes in your app.

 ### **Project Settings**
 To use this plugin, add an entry into the plugins table of build.settings.
 When added, the build server will integrate the plugin during the build phase.